AndreyGermanov/smart_shape/README.md

 # Plans and Contribution

 This is a new component on early stage of development.
 A lot of new features to come.
 Follow this repository to get updates as soon as I push them.
+Also, this project is open source, so you can clone SmartShape GitHub repository and modify source code to add any features, that still does not exist here.

-If you are interested to use it in your project, just fork this repository and use.
-As an early stage project, be careful by using it in production.
-Test all features that you use properly, before pushing to production.
-If you modify the code by adding new features to these shapes, I will be more than happy if you share your code with my repository.
+As an early stage software, be careful by using it in real world projects.
+Test all features of shapes that you use properly, before pushing to production.
+If you modify the code by adding new features to these shapes, I will be more than happy if you share your code with my GitHub repository.

-If you find bugs or have some great ideas to add here, feel free to post a message on `Disussions` tab of this repo.
+If you find bugs or have some great ideas to add here, feel free to post a message on `Disussions` tab of GitHub repository of SmartShape project.
 Perhaps I will include it to development plan.

 The development plan is public and available here: https://github.com/users/AndreyGermanov/projects/1/views/1 .